gp-rank13/gp-hud/README.md

 // Called automatically after script is loaded Initialization
     GPHUD_SetFontSize(FontSize)
-    GPHUD_SetNamedPositionAndSize("Center",500,100) // Window will appear in the center of the screen End
+    GPHUD_SetNamedPositionAndSize("TopRight",500,100) // Window will appear in the top-right corner of the screen End

 // Called when a single widget value has changed